macdaliot/pac/cmd/setup/templates/README.md

 6. Scroll down to "Allowed Callback URLs"

-7. Paste `https://api.{{.projectName}}.pac.pyramidchallenges.com/api/auth/callback` as a new entry (entries are separated by commas) at the bottom
+7. Paste `https://<environment-name>.{{.projectName}}.pac.pyramidchallenges.com/api/auth/callback` for each environment as a new entry (entries are separated by commas) at the bottom

 ###### Top Troubleshooting Tip